Navajo death row inmate loses appeal to probe racial bias

 Mitchell was convicted of carjacking resulting in death - a crime that carries a possible death sentence no matter where it happens, meaning the tribe had no avenue to object.

-9th Circuit Judges Morgan Christen and Andrew Hurwitz concurred with the court’s opinion but wrote separately that the United States should reconsider whether the death penalty is appropriate in Mitchell’s case.
+Judges Morgan Christen and Andrew Hurwitz of the 9th Circuit concurred with the ruling Thursday but wrote separately that the United States should reconsider whether the death penalty is appropriate in Mitchell’s case.

 “The imposition of the death penalty in this case is a betrayal of a promise made to the Navajo Nation, and it demonstrates a deep disrespect for tribal sovereignty,” Christen wrote.
 “People can disagree about whether the death penalty should ever be imposed, but our history shows that the United States gave tribes the option to decide for themselves.”